TimFenwick15/dotmatrix-arm/README.md

 Some attempts at resolving are written below.
 The issue turned out to be electrical noise coming from my 5V mains power supply.
 The problem goes away when I drive the LED matrix with a 5V USB battery, or plug the display into an outlet with nothing else connected to it.

+This issue was seen again when drawing using Graphics.c.
+This issue is mostly noise still, running the display from a battery gets rid of most of the defects.
+Some remain when drawing small numbers of pixels.

 ## Optomised out variables
 Code on a branch seemed to be having trouble with code being optomised away.
 I tried making variables volatile, and turning off optomisations, but this for some reason didn't help.
 It's possible I changed something in .cproject by mistake that was causing this because the branch commit shows some large changes in .cproject